harry-wood/makers-gonna-make-dundee/deel_03.md

 - [ ] Look up the documentation for the PMTiles CLI, read the documentation for [`pmtiles extract`](https://docs.protomaps.com/pmtiles/cli#extract).

-As you can see, you need the bbox of Wageningen.
+As you can see, you need the bbox of Dundee.

 ---

-- [ ] Find out what the bbox of Wageningen is.
+- [ ] Find out what the bbox of Dundee is.

-There are many roads that lead to Rome (or Wageningen).
+There are many roads that lead to Rome (or Dundee).

 You can, for example, look up the [OSM relation](https://www.openstreetmap.org/relation/418758) and use the following [Overpass query](https://overpass-ultra.trailsta.sh/):
 ```